 How Chemotherapy Works

-Chemotherapy is designed to kill cancer cells and can be administered through a vein, injected into a body cavity, or delivered orally in the form of a pill.
+Chemotherapy is designed to kill cancer cells.
+It can be administered through a vein, injected into a body cavity or delivered orally in the form of a pill.
 The method of delivery depends on which drug is used.

 The unfortunate part of chemotherapy is that it cannot tell the difference between a cancer cell and some healthy cells.
 It eliminates not only the fast-growing cancer cells but also the other fast-growing cells in your body, including hair and blood cells.